Contextualized Education Developed by Native Americans in Intercultural Studies

 George Fox Evangelical Seminary is partnering with the North American Institute for Indigenous Theological Studies (NAIITS) to offer a two-year Master of Arts degree in Intercultural Studies (MAIS) designed for indigenous students and non-indigenous students who desire more of a non-Western directed approach to education.

 New cohorts gather each summer in June in their online classroom, with the first face-to-face session at the annual NAIITS Symposium, held each summer in early June.
-This summer (2014) the cohort will meet at George Fox Evangelical Seminary.
-In June 2013, the cohort met at Tyndale University and Seminary in Toronto.
+In 2014, the cohort met at George Fox Evangelical Seminary.
+In 2013, the cohort met at Tyndale University and Seminary in Toronto.

 - Anthropologically informed community leaders